tallamjr/tallamjr.github.io/src/blog/2021/xception.md

     Review of the Xception network and the Depthwise-Separable Convolution
 ---

-# Xception and the Depthwise-Separable Convolution
+# XceptionTime: Depthwise-Separable Convolutions for Efficient Time-Series Classification

 __Review of the Xception network and the Depthwise-Separable Convolution__